‘I wasn’t planning this’: In likely final season with Mariners, Felix Hernandez ponders uncertain future

 The original rehab plan had Hernandez starting and pitching two innings for short-season Everett on Sunday at Funko Field and pitching for Class AAA Tacoma five days later.

-Servais had yet to confirm that scheduled with rehab coordinator Ryan Bitzel.
+Servais had yet to confirm that schedule with rehab coordinator Ryan Bitzel.

-“We’ll see,” Servais said Thursday.
+“We’ll see,” Servais said.
 “He may have to do another live BP.
 I don’t want to put him back out there and have him have a setback.”

 Will Hernandez pitch again for the Mariners this season?